Violin making and maintenance: Making violins

 The outer contour of a new violin, one of the more important aspects of the instrument, is designed by the violin maker, and in the 2020s, the outlines of the old masters' violins are usually used.
 Different methods of violin making include using an inside mould, an outside mould, or building "on the back" without a mould.

 The "inside mould" approach starts with a set of plans, which include a drawing of the outer shape of the instrument.
 From these plans a template is constructed, which can be made from thin metal or other materials, and is a flat "half-violin" shape.
 The template is used to construct a mould, which is a violin-shaped piece of wood, plywood, MDF or similar material approximately 12 mm or 1/2" thick.
 Edward Herron-Allen, in 1885, specified a "full mould" with dimensions equal to the finished ribs (interior) of the violin.

 Around the mould are built the sides (or ribs), which are flat pieces of wood curved by means of careful heating.
-Early violin makers used strips of "tiger" maple wood to enhance the beauty of the violin, and most luthiers preferred wood harvested in Northern Italy.
+Early violin makers used strips of "tiger" maple wood to enhance the beauty of the violin, and most luthiers preferred Norway spruce harvested in Northern Italy.
 The completed "garland" of ribs, blocks, and linings is removed from the mould to allow attachment of the separately carved top and back.
 When the body is complete, the neck, which is carved out of a separate piece of wood (usually maple), is set in its mortise to complete the basic structure of the instrument, after which it is varnished.
-Maple is considered the choice wood because of its strength and ability to withstand the stresses exerted on it by playing.
+Maple, especially Norway Maple (and variety Bosnian maple), is considered the choice wood for the neck, back and sides, because of its strength and ability to withstand the stresses exerted on it by playing.